unoplatform/uno.extensions/doc/Learn/Tutorials/Navigation/Advanced/HowTo-UseTabBar.md

 ---
 # How-To: Use a TabBar to Switch Views

-> [!TIP]
-> This guide assumes you used the Uno.Extensions `dotnet new unoapp-extensions` template to create the solution.
-Instructions for creating an application from the template can be found [here](xref:Overview.Extensions)

-## Step-by-steps

-The Navigation capabilities offered by Uno.Extensions include regions.
+The navigation capabilities offered by Uno.Extensions include regions.
 Regions allow you to associate a specific sector of the view with an individual item on a navigation control from the same `Page`.
 Likewise, the Uno.Extensions library has built-in support for responding to navigation gestures from the [Toolkit](https://github.com/unoplatform/uno.toolkit.ui) `TabBar`.
 Follow the steps below to define a user interface centered around navigating with this control.

+## Step-by-steps

 ### 1. Add necessary XAML namespaces